 Oil and Gas Exports Are on the Rise

 While the oil and gas extract industry remains dangerous, demand continues to rise.
 In 2018, The Center for Public Integrity released another report addressing the oil and gas export surges taking place in western Texas and in southeastern New Mexico.
+This increase in demand means more offshore workers and oil rig workers are at risk of suffering a workplace accident.

 According to the report, oil rigs in Texas and New Mexico were producing twice as much oil in 2018 as they were in 2014.
 Furthermore, BusinessWire estimates that oil production throughout these states will double by 2023.